BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 - Should not implement any application-specific business logic

 ## Pages
 Pages are the final piece of the puzzle, and each one will implement a specific Template.
+Pages are distinctly separate from Routing, and while I'm not coving Routing in this article it should at least be said that in the same way each Page implements a Template, each Route should implement a Page.

+Because I'm using React with Next.js, which has page-based routing, I've made a specific delineation in my project structure.
+All Atomic Design Pages live under `/src/components/pages`, and all Routes live under `/src/pages`.
+Excluding the special `_app.js`, there is a 1:1 ratio of component pages to route pages.

 ### Examples of Pages